 If a major event is occurring around the world, it may cause speed related issues.
 For example, during the tragic events of September 11, 2001, where terrorists attacked United States many of the news sites were so overwhelmed with visitors that they would either take several minutes to load or not load at all.

 No matter how many web services or programs you see advertised there is no magic program or tweak that is going to increase your actual overall Internet speed.
 There are some tweaks that can be done and some programs that can help with the speed of downloading certain files or increase your local network speed (not Internet).
 But no program that will increase the overall speed of your Internet connection.

 Some programs such as download managers can help get downloads faster by downloading bits of a file being downloaded through different connections.
 However, this does not increase your Internet browsing experience and will not work with all Internet web page.

 You or your ISP is under DoS or being attacked

 Finally, although not a common situation a slow Internet connection can also be caused when you or your ISP is being attacked, e.g. a DoS attack.
-When this kind of an attack is performed the computer becomes so overwhelmed with requests that it will cause your connection to be slow or time out.
+When this kind of an attack is performed the computer becomes so overwhelmed with requests that it causes your connection to be slow or time out.
 If you believe you are under such an attack contact your ISP for additional recommendations.
 If it is your computer that is under attack one way to escape these attacks is to change your IP address.